renzibei/fph-table/README.md

 The APIs are almost the same with the `std::unordered_set` and `std::unordered_map`.

-`fph::DynamicFphSet<Key, SeedHash, KeyEqual, Allocator, BucketParamType, RandomKeyGenerator>` is the fph set container. `fph::DynamicFphMap<Key, T, SeedHash, KeyEqual, Allocator, BucketParamType, RandomKeyGenerator>` is the fph map container.
+`fph::DynamicFphSet<Key, SeedHash, KeyEqual, Allocator, BucketParamType, RandomKeyGenerator>` and `fph::MetaFphSet<Key, SeedHash, KeyEqual, Allocator, BucketParamType>` are the fph set containers.
+`fph::DynamicFphMap<Key, T, SeedHash, KeyEqual, Allocator, BucketParamType, RandomKeyGenerator>` and `fph::MetaFphMap<Key, T, SeedHash, KeyEqual, Allocator, BucketParamType>` are the fph map containers.

 The following sample shows how to deal with the custom key class: